 When you're heading out of town, it's always good to ready the house.
 Happily, these tips are good vacation practices, as well as little ways to practice green living—even while you're away.
-We know that some of these tips are just common-sense practices, but we like this checklist—especially helpful for those times when we're rushed out the door for a long weekend away.
-Feel free to offer your own tips.

 • In the summer especially, don't forget to water your plants and garden before you leave.
 Or set the timer on your irrigation system to lend a hand.
 If you'll be gone for a while and don't want your veggies or flowers to suffer, enlist the help of a good friend or neighbor.